instructor-ai/instructor/docs/blog/posts/chain-of-density.md

             f"Do not omit the following Entities {absent_entity_string} from the new summary" )
     return absent_entities

+@field_validator("summary")
+    def min_entity_density(cls, v: str):
+        tokens = nltk.word_tokenize(v)
+        num_tokens = len(tokens)

+        # Extract Entities
+        doc = nlp(v) #(2)!
+        num_entities = len(doc.ents)

+        density = num_entities / num_tokens
+        if density < 0.08: #(3)!
+            raise ValueError(
+                f"The summary of {v} has too few entities.
+Please regenerate a new summary with more new entities added to it.
+Remember that new entities can be added at any point of the summary."
+            )

+        return v
 ```

 1. Similar to the original paper, we utilize the `NLTK` word tokenizer to count the number of tokens within our generated sentences.
-    We aim for at least 75 tokens in our generated summary so that we don't lose information.
+    We aim for at least 60 tokens in our generated summary so that we don't lose information.

+2. We also use the spaCy library to calculate the entity density of the generated summary.

+3. We also implement a minimum entity density so that we stay within a given range.
+0.08 is arbitrarily chosen in this case

 ### Putting it all Together